frabjous/fregeifier/README.md

 # The Amazing Fregeifier

+## Branch Note

+The Fregeifier git repo has two branches, one using php for the backend code and filter, and another using server-side (NodeJS) javascript.
+The former is the 'php' branch and the latter is the 'main' branch.
+You are viewing the documentation for the **php** branch.
+Checkout the main branch if you would prefer the javascript version.

 ## Introduction

 The Fregeifier is a collection of tools for rendering unusual mathematics in documents and webpages, including things such Gottlob Frege’s logical notation or that of Russell and Whitehead’s *Principia Mathematica*.
-It is not limited to those, but may be used for any other kind of complex or unusual mathematical symbolism/notation for which LaTeX tools already exist, but are otherwise hard to use outside of LaTeX-produced documents.
+It is not limited to those, and may be used for any other kind of complex or unusual mathematical symbolism/notation for which LaTeX tools already exist, but are otherwise hard to use outside of LaTeX-produced documents.

 Possibly more will come, but currently there are two main tools.